 Risperdal is associated with elevated blood sugar levels and diagnoses of type 2 diabetes, including, in rare cases, extreme ketoacidosis (shortage of insulin) resulting in coma or death.
 Studies suggest that the risk of type 2 diabetes is higher with atypical antipsychotics than with traditional antipsychotics.

 Weight gain is one of the most common side effects of Risperdal.
 In one study, Risperdal patients gained an average of 4.6 pounds after 10 weeks of treatment.
 The FDA reports that patients on Risperdal had “a statistically significantly greater incidence of weight gain.”

 Weight gain is problematic for several reasons.
 Aside from the health risks of obesity, weight gain is a primary reason that patients stop taking their medication, which often results in a relapse of their condition.
 Weight gain can also lead to diabetes.

 Risperdal has also been linked to the following side effects, according to the FDA:

 - Priapism (prolonged penile erection)

-Patients who experience any side effects while taking Risperdal or Invega should contact their doctor.
-They should not stop taking these drugs without consulting with a doctor, as this may result in withdrawal and a relapse of symptoms
+Patients who experience any side effects while taking Risperdal should contact their doctors.
+They should not stop taking these drugs without consulting with a doctor, as this may result in withdrawal and a relapse of symptoms.